fbpx

 Cork city is having a moment.
 While Ireland’s capital, Dublin, may be the largest and most visited city in the country, Cork offers a revitalized waterfront, plenty of live music, and quite possibly the best foodie scene on the island.
 Whether you want a cozy pub with traditional Irish fare, international cuisine, quality vegetarian options, or farm-to-table restaurants serving up the best of the season, you’ll find something for everyone’s taste.

 Start your day at the Liberty Grill for breakfast, brunch, or even lunch if you feel like starting your day a bit later.
 From there, head to one of Cork’s most iconic landmarks and one of the city’s oldest building—St Anne’s Church.
-You can climb the 132 steps to the top of tower and ring the famous Shandon Bells about half way up, then enjoy 360 degree views of the city from the top.
+You can hike the 132 steps to the top of the tower and ring the famous Shandon Bells about halfway up, then enjoy 360-degree views of the city from the top.

 While in the Shandon district, stop at Shandon Sweets the nearby candy shop that’s been owned and operated by the same family since the 1920’s.
 Using only pure ingredients, the father and son team still make the sweets by hand.
 Watch them work and grab a treat for a trip back in time.